Recover from Wisdom Tooth Extraction Surgery

 Before and After Surgery

-- 1Understand why they need to be extracted.It is very common for people's jaws to be too small for the wisdom teeth to grow in properly, which means they become impacted.
+- 1It is very common for people's jaws to be too small for the wisdom teeth to grow in properly, which means they become impacted.
 This means, they may come in angled or sideways and may push against molars which can make it difficult to reach them or clean them properly.
-This can lead to all kinds of problems such as tooth decay, pain, cysts, infection and gum disease.Advertisement
+This can lead to all kinds of problems such as tooth decay, pain, cysts, infection and gum disease.Understand why they need to be extracted.Advertisement

-- 2Talk to your dentist and oral surgeon.Everyone's situation is unique and some extraction surgeries can be far more difficult or risky than others, so it is very important to understand the risks involved and discuss the process in detail.
+- 2Everyone's situation is unique and some extraction surgeries can be far more difficult or risky than others, so it is very important to understand the risks involved and discuss the process in detail.
 Before surgery, your dentist should fully evaluate your situation with x-rays and an examination of your teeth and jaws.
-If it is a particularly difficult surgery required, your dentist will refer you to an oral surgeon who specializes in the mouth and jaw and will further evaluate you.Advertisement
+If it is a particularly difficult surgery required, your dentist will refer you to an oral surgeon who specializes in the mouth and jaw and will further evaluate you.Talk to your dentist and oral surgeon.Advertisement

 - 4Prepare yourself for surgery.